kailash-manasarovar/statement/docs/timeline/2022/june.md

 - I'm scheduled to join for the third year professional studies in September.
 - At the audition, Domingo's female students are hanging around helping everyone.
 He's clearly told them to dress the same, and this includes hot pants and skimpy tops.
 The girls are 14 or 15 years old.
 - He tells the girls to go and talk to people, and they mill around talking to parents.
-- His control over them is a bit embarrassing and I wonder if he's doing it to "show me".
+- His control over them is a bit embarrassing and I wonder if he's doing it to "show me" how much he controls them.